数据代理

 Before using the Data Agent, some data preparation is required to ensure that the Data Agent understands the unique business context, prioritizes accurate information, and provides consistent, reliable, and goal-aligned responses.

 Preparing data for the Data Agent lays the foundation for a high-quality, practical, and context-aware Data Agent experience.
-If the data is disorganized or ambiguous, the Data Agent may struggle to understand it accurately, resulting in responses that are either superficial, off-target, or even misleading.
+If the data is disorganized or ambiguous, the Data Agent may struggle to accurately comprehend it, resulting in responses that are either superficial, factually incorrect, or even misleading.

-By investing effort in data preparation, the Data Agent can fully grasp the business context, accurately extract key information, and deliver responses that are not only stable and reliable but also highly aligned with your goals, maximizing the effectiveness of the Data Agent.
+By dedicating effort to proper data preparation, the Data Agent can fully grasp the business context, accurately extract key information, and deliver responses that are not only stable and reliable but also highly aligned with your objectives, maximizing the effectiveness of the Data Agent.

 Note